Legal Case: Stud career

 At the end of his racing career, Legal Case was exported to become a breeding stallion in Brazil.
 His last foals were born in 2007.
 The best of his offspring included Evil Knievel, a Grade I winner in Brazil and Virginie, who won the Beverly Hills Handicap at Hollywood Park Racetrack in 1999.

 Pedigree

-Legal Case was inbred 4 × 4 to Princequillo, meaning that this stallion appears twice in the fourth generation of his pedigree.
+Legal Case is inbred 4S x 4D to the stallion Princequillo, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Legal Case is inbred 4S x 5S to the stallion War Admiral, meaning that he appears fourth generation and fifth generation (via Tumbling) on the sire side of his pedigree.

+Legal Case is inbred 4D x 5D to the stallion Nearco, meaning that he appears fourth generation and fifth generation (via Sybil's Sister) on the dam side of his pedigree.